fbpx For PhD fellows | The Oslo School of Architecture and Design

 AHO is the employer:

 PhD positions funded by AHO are normally advertised once a year, in January/February.
-The persons admitted start the Research School in the following autumn semester.
+The persons admitted start the training component in the following autumn semester.

 PhD positions connected to externally funded projects can be advertised throughout the year.